thenoseman/vim-closetag/README.md

 " Add > at current position without closing the current tag, default is '' " let g:closetag_close_shortcut = '<leader>>'

+" integer value [0|1]
+" Close tags only if the cursor is at the end of the line and not mid-line " let g:closetag_close_at_end_only = 0
 ```

 ### Note about React fragments